henrysky/astroNN/docs/source/introduction.rst

 3. Implement and share your model here to fellow astronomers

-4. Use pre-defined models in astroNN (the models mainly for APOGEE and GAIA data)
+4. Use pre-defined models in astroNN (the models mainly for APOGEE and Gaia data)

 astroNN to-do list